galenholt/toolkit-macquarie/README.md

     - Process as in *Processing and analysis,* below
 2.  `demo`: a small subset of the input data used to check processing works
-    - See [processing_demonstration -
+    - See *Demonstrations and checks,* below
-      Notebooks/processing_demonstration.qmd](Notebooks/processing_demonstration.qmd).
 3.  `paper_input` the output of the computationally-intensive EWR and aggregation processing, ready to make figures
+    - See *Demonstrations and checks,* below

+## Demonstrations and checks

+1. To check that installation has worked and the EWR and data aggregation steps run,
+    - use the `demo` supplemental data

+    - run the [processing_demonstration
+      notebook](Notebooks/processing_demonstration.qmd)
+2. To produce figures from processed data at the time of submission (reproducing figures)
+    - use the `paper_input` supplemental data

-    - Use the [main analysis notebook - Notebooks/3_compare_for_paper.qmd](Notebooks/3_compare_for_paper.qmd)
+    - run the [main analysis
+      notebook](Notebooks/3_compare_for_paper.qmd)

       - If newly processed data *also* exists, do this in a new directory or use the `params` in header to avoid overwriting output.

-## Processing and analysis
+## Full processing and analysis on all data

-To produce the analyses for the manuscript, we follow these steps.
-We assume steps 1 and 2 are run on an HPC for speed and step 3 is local, though all will work in either.
+To fully reproduce all processing and analyses for the manuscript, use the `input_data` supplemental data, and follow these steps.
+We assume steps 1 and 2 are run on an HPC for speed and step 3 is local, though all will run in both places.
 All scripts are available at
 <https://github.com/galenholt/toolkit-macquarie> and
 <https://doi.org/10.6084/m9.figshare.29345789>.